 - If you wear glasses off the court, swap them for sports glasses or goggles during practices and games to protect your eyes from injury.

 - Do not wear jewelry or chew gum during practice or games.

 Ensure a Safe Environment

 - Outdoor courts should be free of rocks, holes, and other hazards.
-Inside courts should be clean, free of debris, and have good traction.
+Indoor courts should be clean, free of debris, and have good traction.

-- When playing outside, environmental conditions must be considered.
-Players should avoid playing in extreme weather or on courts that are not properly lighted in the evening.
+- When playing outside, you must consider environmental conditions.
+Avoid playing in extreme weather (very hot or very cold) or on courts that are not properly lit in the evening.